WingsLikeEagles/nextcloud_docker/README.md

 # nextcloud_docker
 Dockerized NextCloud https://github.com/nextcloud/docker
 This repo is for setting up NextCloud in Docker containers using Portainer-CE.
-At this time this example is just using HTTP (no S).
-So don't use it over the Internet because your password will be exposed as well as your files and data.
+This example includes instructions for making your own SSL certificate and key.
+This is secure if you keep the key secure, and pay attention to the fingerprint.
 You may want to add on <a href="https://letsencrypt.org/how-it-works/">Let's Encrypt</a> or another SSL certificate provider.
 And make the necessary changes to the HAProxy services.

 # Pre-requisites
 You may want to follow my setup for Docker and Portainer with a local registry.